formlio/forml/docs/registry.rst

 .. note::
-   We use the term *model* more loosely including not just the involved *estimators* but essentially any :doc:`stateful actor <workflow/actor>` in the pipeline.
+   We use the term *model* more loosely including not just the involved *estimators* but essentially any :doc:`stateful actor <workflow/actor>` in the entire pipeline.

 .. _registry-artifacts: